Alluxio/alluxio/docs/en/operation/User-CLI.md

 $ ./bin/alluxio fs distributedLoad /data/today --excluded-locality ROCK1,ROCK2
 # Include all workers except which's locality belong to the localities in the excluded locality file
 $ ./bin/alluxio fs distributedLoad /data/today --excluded-locality-file /tmp/localityfile-exclude
-# Turn on async submission mode.
-Run this command to get JOB_CONTROL_ID, then use `getCmdStatus` to check command detailed status.
-$ ./bin/alluxio fs distributedLoad /data/today --async

 # Conflict cases
 # The `--hosts` and `--locality` are `OR` relationship, so host2,host3 and workers in ROCK2,ROCKS3 will be included.